okda-networks/onm-cli/README.md

 pc# sysrepo ?
-  set-module-path      set yang modules path search to install in sysrepo list-modules         list all sysrepo yang modules load-modules         load all yang modules from sysrepo and generate the cmds. install-module       install yang module in sysrepo remove-module        remove yang module from sysrepo pc# sysrepo set-module-path /path/to/yang/standard/ietf/RFC
+  set-module-path      set yang modules path search to install in sysrepo list-modules         list all sysrepo yang modules install-module       install yang module in sysrepo remove-module        remove yang module from sysrepo pc# sysrepo set-module-path /path/to/yang/standard/ietf/RFC